 - Off-line players face threats from low price online players and disintermediation.
 So choose to join and beat them.
 Or lose out.
 Winning requires improved customer value propositions or world-efficient supply and production capabilities.

-- Digital promotion is here to stay.
+- Digital marketing is here to stay.
 Though online advertisers should carefully measure returns.
 And remember that the marketing mix also includes off-line media with very high reach and impact.

 - Declining public sector productivity is a threat to the whole economy, as income comes from private sources.
 The challenge is to deliver more for less, build world-class organisations and reduce income loss from UK shores.

 - The openness of the UK economy, high Internet and smartphone penetration, and fast broadband, fuels customer and business agility, and innovation.
 However, the Internet also brings distractions that appear to dilute UK productivity.
 Addressing this starts with awareness of the issue.